-A Red Flag Warning means that there due to warm temperatures, very low humidity and stronger winds.
+A Red Flag Warning means that there is an increased risk for fire danger due to warm temperatures, very low humidity and stronger winds.
 Avoid outdoor activities that could strike a fire during a Red Flag Warning.

 What to do to prepare your family and your property for fire season